Letractively/uliweb/trunk/apps/Documents/files/deployment.rst

         </Directory>

 #.
 Restart apache
 #.
 Test it.
-Startup browser, and enter the URL http://localhost/YOURURL to test
+Startup a web browser, and enter the URL http://localhost/YOURURL to test if eveerything went well.
-   whether the visit is right.

 Static files
 ---------------

-For now, Uliweb can serve static files already, but you may want to use apache for serving static files.
-You can use exportstatic command to collect all static files from all available apps to target directory, then configure target static directory in the web server configure file.
+Uliweb can serve static files, but you may want to use Apache or any other webserver instead because they are mucht faster at doing it.
+If you decide to let a web server serve your static files, use the exportstatic command to collect all static files from all available apps to target directory, then configure target static directory in your web servers configuration file.